 This excel macro recorder will begin automatically when it detects that a new workbook has been opened or an existing excel file has been opened.

 - In the customise the ribbon tab, select the Developer box before clicking save.

 Once you have completed these steps, you can do the following:

-- Click Record Macro on the Developer tab
+- Click on Record Macro on the Developer tab

 - Select where you will want to save your macro – if you only require it to be saved in that particular workbook, save it under 'This Workbook'.
 Alternatively, select 'Personal Macro Workbook' if you want to use it on any computer.

-- In the Description box that appears, describe what the macro does – this is invaluable if multiple people will be accessing the document.
+- In the Description box that appears, describe what the macro does – this is invaluable if multiple people access the document.

 - Click OK – this will start the recording

 - Click on the Developer tab and select Stop Recording